A Quick Guide on GBA Flashcarts

 EZ Flash Omega Definitive Edition #

-Premium option with the best battery life as of revision B. It has some niche features like rumble and Slot-2 DS compatibility for linking.
+EZ Flash ODE Premium option with the best battery life as of revision B. It has some niche features like rumble and Slot-2 DS compatibility for linking.
 Fixes save issue from regular version.
-Has a bigger pcb so it doesn’t come with the alternative DS Lite shell that the EZ Flash Omega includes.
+Has a bigger pcb so it doesn’t come with the alternative DS Lite shell that the EZ Flash Omega included.
 Mahko made a more indepth post here.

 The EZ Flash Omega DE uses a CR1025 battery for it’s real-time clock (RTC).
 The battery itself is not save-critical as the cart uses FRAM instead of SRAM for storing save data.
 The battery is held in with a battery contact clip, therefore no soldering is required to replace the battery.
 There isn’t any warning to say that the battery is running dry.
 The only sign that your battery needs replacing is that the RTC resets itself to the default time on each boot.